 Excellent Foragers and Prolific Honey Producers

-In commercial beekeeping, one factor that beekeepers greatly take into consideration when choosing what strain of bee to keep is the ability to produce more honey.
+In commercial beekeeping, one factor that beekeepers greatly take into consideration when choosing a honey bee strain to keep is the ability to produce more honey.

 Italian bees are regarded as the gold standard when it comes to honey production.
 They are excellent foragers and prolific honey-makers.

 These bees are not picky on the floral sources.
-They can forage for nectar and pollen from a variety of plants.
+Italian bees tend to forage for nectar and pollen from a variety of plants.

 Those species with short tongues, like most Sweat Bees, tend to favor shallow flowers with readily accessible nectar and reject flowers with tubular corolla.
 On the other hand, bees with long tongues, like most honeybees and bumblebees, do not generally make any distinction between the two.

 The long tongues of Italian honeybees give them the advantage of foraging for nectar, even from flowers with deep corollas.

 The ability to gather nectar from many flowers (even those with long corollas) positively impacts the amount of nectar they bring back to the hive for sustenance and honey storage.